Simple API Integration

 2025 API integration leverages multi-layer caching:

-- Edge caching (CDN level) – 50-200ms response times
+- Edge caching (CDN stage) – 50-200 ms response events

-- Application caching (Redis/Memcached) – 1-10ms response times
+- Application caching (Redis/Memcached)—1-10 ms response events

 - Smart cache invalidation (Event-driven updates)